Lee County High School (Georgia): Academics

 The school offers a wide variety of classes and career pathway opportunities.
 In addition to its academic commitment, the school has been recognized for its outstanding leaders.
 Principal Kevin Dowling was named the 2012 Georgia Principal of the Year.
 In 2010, LCHS was listed by Newsweek as one of "America's Best High Schools".

 AP and Honors courses

 The school offers several Advanced Placement and Honors classes.
-While the AP classes change year by year, the school typically offers AP Calculus AB, AP English Language and Composition, AP English Literature and Composition, AP Music Theory, AP Physics B, AP Psychology, AP Statistics, AP US History, and AP World History.
+While the AP classes change year by year, the school typically offers AP Calculus AB, AP English Language and Composition, AP English Literature and Composition, AP Music Theory, AP Physics, AP Psychology, AP Statistics, AP US History, and AP World History.
 The school also offers AP Human Geography at the 9th Grade Campus.

 Extracurricular activities

 Students can spend their out-of-class time in the following extracurricular activities.